-After graduation, Nova joined the Shell Questacon Science Circus, a Shell-sponsored program that employs university students to travel around Australia teaching interactive science programs to children.
-Currently, Nova works as a professional speaker, the Director of Science Speak, and the writer and creator of the blog, JoNova.
+After graduating from the University of Western Australia, Nova joined the Shell Questacon Science Circus, a Shell-sponsored program that employs university students to travel around Australia teaching interactive science programs to children.
+Currently, Nova works as a professional speaker, the director of Science Speak, and the writer and creator of the blog, JoNova.

 Stance on Climate Change